AlekEagle/cumulonimbus-docs/src/api/admin/instruction.md

     name: 'sharex',
     displayName: 'ShareX',
     description:
-      'The Windows solution for screen capture, file sharing and productivity tools.',
+      'The Windows solution for screen capture, file uploading and productivity tools.',
     filename: 'Cumulonimbus-ShareX-Config.sxcu',
     fileContent:
       "I can't be bothered to oneline a ShareX custom uploader config here so you'll just have to do with this.",